kboghdady/youTube_ads_4_pi-hole/README.md

 ```

 # How the script works
-- It will get the black.list from my github which is updated daily or every two days
+- It will get the block.list from my github which is updated daily or every two days
-- It will update both the black.list and blacklist.txt files where the blocking of pihole happens
+- It will update both the block.list and blocklist.txt files where the blocking of pihole happens
 - It will remove any dupiclates

 it will be more effective if you add it the crontab </br>